Sinking of RMS Lusitania: Sinking

 Captain Turner was on the deck near the bridge clutching the ship's logbook and charts when a wave swept upward towards the bridge and the rest of the ship's forward superstructure, knocking him overboard into the sea.
 He managed to swim and find a chair floating in the water which he clung to.
 He survived, having been pulled unconscious from the water after spending three hours there.
-Lusitanias bow slammed into the bottom about 100 m below at a shallow angle because of her forward momentum as she sank.
+Lusitanias bow slammed into the bottom about 55 fathom below at a shallow angle because of her forward momentum as she sank.
 Along the way, some boilers exploded and the ship returned briefly to an even keel.
 Turner's last navigational fix had been only two minutes before the torpedoing, and he was able to remember the ship's speed and bearing at the moment of the sinking.
 This was accurate enough to locate the wreck after the war.
 The ship travelled about 2 nmi from the time of the torpedoing to her final resting place, leaving a trail of debris and people behind.
 After her bow sank completely, Lusitanias stern rose out of the water, enough for her propellers to be seen, and went under.
 As the tips of Lusitanias four, 70 ft-tall funnels dipped beneath the surface, they formed whirlpools which dragged nearby swimmers down with the ship.
 Her masts and rigging were the last to disappear.